 The teacher leads a full class discussion.
 Students analyze each other's responses.

 ***Guidelines for teachers using History Dilemmas***

-1. Do not ask your students to "act out" the dilemmas.
+1. Do not ask students to "act out" the dilemmas.
 The dilemmas are meant to be read aloud by the teacher.

-2. To get the most out of the dilemmas, it is important to first build a safe, trusting, and mutually respectful environment in your classroom.
+2. To get the most out of the dilemmas, it is important to first build a safe, trusting, and mutually respectful environment in the classroom.

 3. Remind students that we can never know what it is really like to be someone else, but this activity can help us to consider the perspectives of others.

 4. Sharing is optional in a full class discussion.